Urban Ark – Manawa Taiao

 About us

-We are supporting residents, business owners and schools to plant ‘bird friendly’ native shrubs and trees, control predators and suppress invasive weeds on their private properties.
+We are supporting residents, business owners and schools to control predators, suppress invasive weeds and encourage ‘bird friendly’ native shrubs and trees to grow on their private properties.

-Check out the rest of our website to find out how to trap rats, what native plants to choose and which weeds to attack.
-For more info contact Phil on Enable JavaScript to view protected content. or 021 509 292.
+Check out the rest of our website to find out how to trap rats and which weeds to control.
+For more info and free advice about suitable native species to plant in the area contact Phil on [Enable JavaScript to view protected content] or 021 509 292.

 The halo builds on the legacy of the Friends of Maungawhau who, since the 1980s, have made great strides in improving native biodiversity on and around the maunga.
 They continue to work restoring the old Batger Quarry on the mountain’s western flank.